Cassford/Quick-Threat-Intelligence-Lab/README.md

 ## Objective

-The threat intelligience lab aimed at testing foundational knowledge of the use of  the various tools and resources on Mitre ATT&CK for threat intelligence, and consquently informed decision making.
+The threat intelligience lab aimed at testing foundational knowledge of the use of  the various tools and resources provided within Mitre ATT&CK, for threat intelligence, and consquently informed decision making.

 ### Skills Learned